eraynai/simon-game/readme.md

 As a user I want to see my score

-As a user I want the game to be easy to start and easy to reset
+As a user I want the game to be easy to start as well as reset

+As a user I want the game to be simple to understand about how to play

 ## Wireframe